heyoeyo/muggled_sam/README.md

 While the focus of this implementation is on interactivity and readability of the model code, it includes support for arbitrary input resolutions, which can improve performance in some cases.
 For example, at reduced resolutions, SAMv2 gets a [~4x speed up](https://github.com/heyoeyo/muggled_sam/tree/main/simple_examples#video-segmentation) on video segmentation.

-There is a written walkthrough explaining the structure of the [SAMv1 model](https://github.com/heyoeyo/muggled_sam/tree/main/muggled_sam/v1_sam), with documentation for v2 on the way!
-Support for SAMv3 is currently limited to the functionality found in the v1 & v2 models (e.g. directed image & video segmentation).
+There is a written walkthrough explaining the structure of the [SAMv1 model](https://github.com/heyoeyo/muggled_sam/tree/main/muggled_sam/v1_sam), with documentation for v2/v3 on the way!

 ## Getting started

-This repo includes two demo scripts, [run_image.py](https://github.com/heyoeyo/muggled_sam/blob/main/run_image.py) and [run_video.py](https://github.com/heyoeyo/muggled_sam/blob/main/run_video.py) (along with a number of [simple examples](https://github.com/heyoeyo/muggled_sam/tree/main/simple_examples) and [experiments](https://github.com/heyoeyo/muggled_sam/tree/main/experiments)).
+This repo includes three demo scripts, [run_image.py](https://github.com/heyoeyo/muggled_sam/blob/main/run_image.py), [run_video.py](https://github.com/heyoeyo/muggled_sam/blob/main/run_video.py) and [run_detections.py](https://github.com/heyoeyo/muggled_sam/blob/main/run_detections.py), along with a number of [simple examples](https://github.com/heyoeyo/muggled_sam/tree/main/simple_examples) and [experiments](https://github.com/heyoeyo/muggled_sam/tree/main/experiments).
 To use these scripts, you'll first need to have [Python](https://www.python.org/) (v3.10+) installed, then set up a virtual environment and install some additional requirements.

 ### Install
 Using a terminal, first create and activate a virtual environment (do this inside the repo folder after [cloning/downloading](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) it):